Lisa "Left Eye" Lopes biography

 In 2000, Left Eye embarked on a solo project later titled Supernova.
 Although the release date for the album was originally set for August, 2001, the date was repeatedly postponed.
 The album was broadcast over the internet later that year.

-On April 25, 2002, with Supernova yet to be formally released and a fourth TLC album still in production, Left Eye was killed in a car accident on a highway in Roma, Honduras, near Jutiapa, where the singer owned a condominium.
+On April 25, 2002, with Supernova yet to be formally released and a fourth TLC album still in production, Lopes was killed in a car accident on a highway in Roma (near La Ceiba), Honduras, where the singer owned a condominium.